danja/dog/docs/overview.md

 _note to self_ - things like LDA will have a version for each of the addressing modes, ~ 6, so it's probably an idea to hop 8 values between base versions...hmm, testing values for switch statements via masks?

-Using pointer register - probably mainly for table lookup, maybe for subroutine-like things too should support ld, st, inc & dec, swap with PC, conditional swap
+Using index register - probably mainly for table lookup, maybe for subroutine-like things too should support ld, st, inc & dec, swap with PC, conditional swap

-Ok, save long list until later, start with a subset
+Ok, save long list until later, start with a subset...

+Canonical version is in the code!!

+Using the display etc. and Arduino I/O from code will need some specialised opcodes.
+Maybe :
+USE <device id> // to decouple device from system UNUSE <device id>
+PEEK & POKE - yes!!!!
+To set/get values on/from devices.
+Interrupt-driven bits?

 | Instruction | OpCode | Size | Flags | Description                            |
 | ----------- | ------ | ---- | ----- | -------------------------------------- |